Kittycatangel/Brain_Tumor_Project/README.md

 c) Brain_Tumor_segmentation_models.iypnb

-The trained classification and segmentation models are found in 'saved_models' folder.
+The saved trained classification and segmentation models ca not be on GitHub due to exceeding the recommended maximum file size of 50.0 MB .
+The saved models can be found in the 'Saved_Models' folder on google Drive using the following link : https://drive.google.com/drive/folders/15qBVZhUiW5lCcKIt7_xBL2iUKrTAdMR7?usp=sharing
 A presentation of major results can be found as pdf file 'Brain Tumor Diagnosis_presentation'

 ## Methodology